-Course Code EDUC 4527B Course Japanese Curriculum & Methodology B (UG) Coordinating Unit School of Education Term Quadmester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 2 hours per week, in addition to a 2 hour common lecture focussing on Assessment and Reporting Available for Study Abroad and Exchange N Prerequisites Pass in 6 courses of Japanese language Restrictions Available to B Teaching students only Course Description The focus of this course and its prerequisite Curriculum and Methodology A is learning and teaching theory and its application in practice for teaching.
+Course Code EDUC 4527B Course Japanese Curriculum & Methodology B (UG) Coordinating Unit School of Education Term Quadmester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites EDUC 4527A Restrictions Available to BTeach students only Course Description The focus of this course and its prerequisite Curriculum and Methodology A is learning and teaching theory and its application in practice for teaching.
 This includes planning, developing and assessing learning for diverse student cohorts in line with the Australian and SACE Curriculum requirements in this subject specialisation.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes